burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/Possible Fix Ideas.md

 possible fixes.

 Chromebooks are unable to access the console completely, because of a lack of an F5 key.
-I have managed to modify the decompiled code to allow F5 OR the Tab key to open the console (See Closed Issue #2), but I have not applied this "fix" onto the demo site, or even into the recent Revision 1 Files that I have uploaded, because its kind of useless without functioning commands (also because I also modified other scripts without reverting those changes, so it is untrustworthy at the moment).
+I have managed to modify the decompiled code to allow F5 OR the Tab key to open the console (See Closed Issue #2), but I have not applied this "fix" onto the demo site, or even into the recent Revision 1 Files that I have uploaded, because its kind of useless without functioning commands (also because I modified other scripts without reverting those changes, so it is untrustworthy at the moment).

 Also I have no idea why Peppino's Clothes are Yellow